LighthouseCPT/lighthousecpt-web-scraping/README.md

-# Private College Web Scraping for Lighthouse CPT
+# School Web Scraping Project for Lighthouse CPT

-This private repository houses the code for a serverless web scraping system, developed specifically for gathering information about various colleges.
-This project is dedicated for use by the Lighthouse College Planning and Tracking (Lighthouse CPT) Team.
+This repository houses the code for a serverless web scraping system, developed specifically for gathering information about various schools.
+This project is dedicated for use by the Lighthouse CPT Team.

 The system is designed for scalability, enabling easy addition of more colleges and specific pieces of information.